CSLewin/APBW/mess/Magic Items.md

 Powerful enchantments can shatter the relics holding them.
 A shattered relic releases its stored magic in dangerous and unpredictable ways.
 To prevent this, relics intended for greater enchantments can be tempered and maintained to improve their durability.

 A relic with a greater enchantment has an Instability Die of a type shown on the table below.
-At the end of a combat or scene in which the relic was used, roll the relic's Instability Die; if it shows a 1, the relic breaks, the power contained within it is floods out, and **[Insert Very Bad Things Here]**.
+At the end of a combat or scene in which the relic was used, roll the relic's Instability Die; if it shows a 1, the relic **immediately** breaks, the power contained within it floods out, and **[Insert Very Bad Things Here]**.

 | Tier | Enchantment Die | Instability Die |
 | :---: | :---: | :---: |